wp-plugins/widget-logic/readme.txt

 == Screenshots ==

-1. The 'Widget logic' field at work in a widget I use.
+1. The 'Widget logic' field at work in standard widgets.
 2. The 'widget_content' filter option is at the foot of the widget admin page.
 (Off by default.)

 == Writing Logic Code ==